 n-Body Problem Closed-Form Solution

-Astronomy, Parts 1, 2, 3, and 4 is a single monograph (divided up into four Sections), mainly serving as technical background, with some historical background given too, to augment the n-body Problem ebook.
-It has been completely rewritten and now identified as the 2nd Edition .
+Astronomy, Parts 1, 2, 3, and 4 is a single monograph (divided up into four Parts), mainly serving as technical background, with some historical background given too, to augment the n-body Problem ebook.
+It has been completely rewritten and now identified as the 4nd Edition .
 Astronomy, Part 1 and 2, consists of a collection of essays about the Antikythera astronomy machine, Greek astronomy, Aristotle's Physics, Islamic astronomy, Copernicus, Galileo, Bacon versus Descartes, NEWTON, celestial mechanics, and more.
-Specifically, in the Second section of Part 1 it explains how the Sun's wobble creates by gravitational forces a planetoid's translation acceleration.
-And further, it hypothesized in this same section that the Sun's powerful Eddy currents are responsible for effecting the Sun's electromagnetic nodal rings, the gravitational force field (potential) wells encircling the Sun the planets and planetoid are embedded (trapped) in, which, when combined with the Sun's forces of these nodal ring gravitational wells, the planets and planetoids natural gravitational forces and their centrifugal forces, cause orbital stability to be maintained for all the orbiting bodies orbiting the Sun.
+Specifically, in the Second section of Part 1, it explains how the Sun's wobble creates, by gravitational forces, a planetoid's translation acceleration.
+And further, it hypothesizes in this same section that the Sun's powerful Eddy currents are responsible for effecting the Sun's electromagnetic nodal rings, the gravitational force field (potential) wells encircling the Sun, the planets and planetoid are embedded (trapped) in, which, when combined with the Sun's forces of these nodal ring gravitational wells, wherein the planets and planetoids natural gravitational forces and their centrifugal forces, cause orbital stability to be maintained for all the orbiting bodies orbiting the Sun.
 This phenomenological scenario is described step-by-step in much more detail in the Second section of Part 1.
 More astronomical history, followed by more celestial mechanics, is presented in Part 2.